 There were crystals in my Part A some as small as grains of sand and some up to 4mm diameter.
 They fell in from the crust around the lid when I opened the container, and now they are all over the skin.
 I didn’t bother to strain them out, hoping they would dissolve.
 They did not.

 The first time out, I took the F1 down to a dock in calm water where there is never anyone around.
 Except this time there’s a guy standing on the dock smoking and staring at me the entire time I clumsily try to get from the down dock into the kayak for the first time.
-The F1 felt much tippier than any kayak I’ve ever been in, and the dock felt much higher off the water than I expected.
+The dock felt much higher off the water than I expected.
 I also wore shoes while trying to slide into the cockpit, which was a big mistake.
 As I lowered myself from the dock and tried to slide into the cockpit, my leg got stuck crosswise between some ribs.
 As a result, I was unable to sit down further or to pull myself back out.
 When I tried to get back on the dock, the kayak, which was stuck to my leg would come up out of the water and pull me back down.
 I was mortified, but at least if I flipped over and got stuck under water the onlooking smoker could help or call someone.
 I desperately pounded my fist against my wedged ankle as hard as I could, and eventually my shoe slide past the rib allowing me to escape.
 Never again with shoes.

 The F1 feels surprisingly fast!
 It takes almost no effort to get up to speed and keep going.
 There’s an optimal speed where everything feels just right.
 Trying to go much faster feels like someone cranked up the resistance to 10, but at a good cruising speed it’s almost effortless.
 The boat tracks very well at any angle, and also turns very easily even without edging.
-As a beginner, the perceived tippiness of the boat was bit unsettling.
-I don’t know how people use this boat to take photographs or bring along a dog or go fishing.
-This will take some getting used to, but overall I’m really, really happy.
-I also love the fact that I can easily lift it with one hand because it is so light.
+I also love the fact that on land I can easily lift it with one hand because it is so light.
 It will get a lot of use.

 Once the weather warmed up, I took the F1 out to a nearby sheltered beach inside the bay to practice low bracing, self-rescue, and attempt rolling.
 I donned a wetsuit, threw on an old spray skirt someone gave me, and got to it.
 Now I finally tested the limits where the F1 will capsize, and I got quite comfortable with the low brace.
-The F1 feels tippy, but there is actually some stability out beyond where I thought it would tip over.
+While the F1 felt tippy the first time out, I found there is quite a bit of stability there, and it’s actually hard to tip over by accident.

 Self-rescue in light chop was surprisingly easy using the method where you strap down the paddle 90 degrees abeam to act as a stabilizer while you slide your body up the stern.
 That was without any flotation in the boat and without a paddle float.
 Before I go further from shore or go somewhere with an offshore wind, I will need to put in some flotation.
 But it gives me great peace of mind to know I can self-rescue easily, at least in calm waters.